bertrandchenal/tanker/README.md

-To add a member we have to link it to a team, whose index is composed of both the name and the country column (so we allow two team with the same name in different countries):
+To add a member we have to link it to a team, whose index is composed of both the name and the country column (so we allow two teams with the same name in different countries):

     members = [